Huff

 Word of the Day: Huff (verb)

-Today I’m going to introduce huff which we can use as a verb as in ‘what are you huffing about now?’
+Today, I will introduce huff, which we can use as a verb, such as ‘What are you huffing about now?’

 Huff means to say something in an angry, upset or annoyed way.
-You don’t have to yell at somebody act angry.
-The tone of your voice when you speak can let others know you’re annoyed.
+You don’t have to yell at somebody to act angry.
+When you speak, the tone of your voice can let others know you’re annoyed.

 Think about working outside during hot summer weather.
-Many of us get bothered by the heat, so we complain about it.
+The heat bothers Many of us, so we complain about it.

-We may sound angry, but we are not mad at anyone in particular.
+We may sound angry, but we are not mad at anyone.
 We are more irritated and annoyed by the heat than angry.

-Most times our complaints fall on deaf ears because when it’s hot, we all feel it.
-It’s hard to feel sympathy for someone when you’re experiencing the same situation as they are.
+Our complaints often fall on deaf ears because when it’s hot, we all feel it.
+It’s hard to feel sympathy for someone when you’re experiencing the same situation.

-Honestly, in my own experience, I have heard huff more often used in a question when we hear people complain about something or they seem annoyed.
+Honestly, in my own experience, I have heard huff more often used in a question when people complain about something or seem annoyed.

 Posted